 The SWRMMA requires operators at Municipal Solid Waste Landfills to be certified by the Department and maintain continuing education requirements.
 In November 2009, the Department held its first landfill operator certification training class.
-Landfill operator certification classes are currently offered twice per year, and, since inception of the Landfill Operator Certification Program, 24 training courses have been provided throughout the State.
-As a result of this training, 860 landfill operator certifications have been issued by the Department to landfill operators.
+Landfill operator certification classes are currently offered twice per year, and, during FY 2021 and FY 2022 the Landfill Operator Certification Program training courses has been provided five times throughout the State.
+As a result of these trainings, 313 landfill operator certifications were issued by the Department to landfill operators from FY2021-2022.
 It is the intent of the Department to continue providing and overseeing landfill operator certification training as necessary to meet the requirements of the regulations and the statute.